yottahmd/jsc-poc/README.md

 - Gate on‑chain access: Both `deposit` and `withdraw` require the SCA owner to hold the Mizuhiki Verified SBT on JSC Kaigan.
 - Enforcement: The pool checks `IERC721(sbt).balanceOf(SCA.owner()) > 0` at call time (if an EOA calls directly, `msg.sender` is used).
-- Optional strict recipient mode: Require the `recipient` to also hold the SBT for demo compliance.
+- Optional strict recipient mode: Can require the `recipient` to also hold the SBT (default OFF).

 Details: See `docs/requirements.md`, `docs/high-level-design.md`, and `docs/detailed-design.md`.